We offer three schemes:

 Information regarding part-time and full-time daycare

 If you choose a part-time daycare offer, you have to submit a timetable to the relevant daycare institution with the hours you would like daycare for.
-You must inform the daycare institution of your child’s arrival and departure times at the institution with at least one month's notice and you must set up a timetable that spans two weeks.
+You must inform the daycare institution of your child’s arrival and departure times at the institution with at least one month's notice and you must set up a timetable that spans two weeks at a time.

 An example: